ashleyxchen/messaging-app/README.md

-# head2head - a chatbot for quizzing
+# head2head - a quiz chatbot for studying

 <!---